eyoo5/HibernateMapping/README.md

 # HibernateMapping

-Learning how to use the object relational mapper Hibernate along with Maven to connect to MySQL databse.
+Learning how to use the object relational mapper Hibernate along with Maven to connect to MySQL database.
 Implemented the use of a .env file to connect.